jilljenn/andrewcharlesjones.github.io/_posts/2021-04-10-linear-dimreduction.md

 There are two common choices for the matrix manifold $\mathcal{M}$:

 1. All rank $k$ linear mappings.
 That is, $\mathcal{M} = \mathbb{R}^{p \times k}$.
 This is the simplest case, where $M$ is unconstrained.
 2. Matrices with orthogonal columns.
-That is, $\mathcal{M} = \{M \in \mathbb{R}^{p \times k} : M^\top M = I_p\}$.
+That is, $\mathcal{M} = \\{M \in \mathbb{R}^{p \times k} : M^\top M = I_p\\}$.
 This set is often denoted $\mathcal{M} = \mathcal{O}^{p \times k}$.
-This is perhaps the more common assumption and shows up in the most popular dimensionality reduction methods, like PCA, which we review next.
+This is perhaps the more common assumption and shows up in the most popular dimensionality reduction methods --- like PCA, which we review next.

 ## Principal component analysis (PCA)

 PCA has been [formulated](https://www.tandfonline.com/doi/pdf/10.1080/14786440109462720) [in](https://www.robots.ox.ac.uk/~cvrg/hilary2006/ppca.pdf) [many](https://arxiv.org/abs/2010.00554) [equivalent](https://link.springer.com/article/10.1007/BF00332918) [ways](http://www.vision.jhu.edu/teaching/learning/deeplearning19/assets/Baldi_Hornik-89.pdf).
 Two of the most common frameworks are the "variance maximization" perspective and the "reconstruction error minimization" perspective.

 We can write both of these formulations in terms of the program above.
-The variance maximization perspective casts PCA as finding the vectors in data space that, when the data is projected onto these vectors, maximize the variance of the resulting projections.
+The variance maximization perspective casts the PCA objective as finding the vectors in data space that, when the data is projected onto these vectors, maximize the variance of the resulting projections.
 To see this, note that given a vector $v \in \mathbb{R}^p$, the projection of $X$ onto this vector is given by $X^\top v$.
 Without loss of generality, we can assume that the data is mean-centered, which implies that the variance of this projection is given by

 $$\text{var}(X^\top v) = (X^\top v)^\top X^\top v = v^\top XX^\top v$$